 I am the founder of PhysioNeeds and after graduating from Nottingham University in 1979, with a MCSP Grad Dip in Physiotherapy, I specialised in spinal and sporting injuries.

 I have years of experience treating a wide variety of injuries and a wide range of patients including famous people like Stephie Graph, Stuart Pearce, Brian Ferry and Jane Torville.
 I opened my first private physiotherapy practice in 1982.
 Torville and Dean then opened the Nottingham Sports Injury Clinic in 1995.
-I am a family person and love my family with all my heart.

 My keen interest within physiotherapy is musculoskeletal and I enjoy treating people of all ages.
 I always like to focus on people's own goals whether that's returning to high level sport or simply being pain free doing the hoovering.
 I find my job very rewarding when I get patients back to the activities they enjoy and getting them better!